 Section 5 - Maintaining the Regional ITS Architecture

-A maintenance plan will be developed for the Lawrence-Douglas County Regional ITS Architecture and will be included in this section.
-The plan will outline the procedure for updating the ITS architecture over time.
-(Note: This section will be completed after the final Comment Resolution Workshop and updated in the Revised Draft ITS Architecture.)
+A maintenance plan for the Lawrence-Douglas County Regional ITS Architecture is included in this section.
+The plan outlines the procedure for updating the ITS architecture over time.

 The Lawrence-Douglas County Regional ITS Architecture also contains four appendices: